WltrH/WltrH/README.md

 Since the beginning of the year 2022 I decided to come back to the world of development especially in the Blockchain and data analysis environments.

+I would like to be able to combine Data and Blockchain if possible in my future job.
+I am convinced that these skills in these two fields, which are dear to me, will be indispensable in the near future

 ---

 <details>